j-chiesa/azure-lyft-data-lakehouse-pipeline/README.md

 ![Architecture](./assets/architecture-diagram.png)

 ### Components
 - **Orchestatrion:** Azure Data Factory is used to extract data from the website and load it into Azure Data Lake Storage Gen2.
-Additionally, it orchestrates the execution of Azure Databricks notebooks, ensuring smooth processing of the data pipeline.
+It sets a variable that allows for the dynamic retrieval of the file containing data from two months prior.
+Additionally, Data Factory orchestrates the execution of Azure Databricks notebooks, ensuring smooth processing of the data pipeline.
+- **Storage:** The data is initially stored in Azure Data Lake Storage Gen2, which is then converted into a Delta Lake in the Bronze layer.
+Each layer (Bronze, Silver, and Gold) has its own partitioning structure by year and month, enabling efficient data management and retrieval.
+- **Transformation**:

 ### Data Model